 - Formatting a memory card that already has snapshots or other files on it, will delete its contents.
 Normally you do not need to format a memory card again.
 However, if storing to a card has slowed down or if you notice any other abnormality, re-format the card. - Be sure to use the camera to format a memory card.
-Formatting a card on a computer will result in a non-SD standard format, which can greatly slow down processing time and cause compatibility, performance, and other problems. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi install file from the card to your computer. - Formatting a FlashAir card with the camera will delete files on the card that are required for communication.
+Formatting a card on a computer will result in a non-SD standard format, which can greatly slow down processing time and cause compatibility, performance, and other problems. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Center install files to your computer.
+Do this before formatting the card. - Formatting a FlashAir card with the camera will delete files on the card that are required for communication.
 For details about formatting, see the instructions that come with the FlashAir card. - 1.
-Turn on the camera and press [MENU]. - Press [◄], use [▲] and [▼] to select the "♣ SETTING" tab, and then press [▶]. - 3.
-Use [▲] and [▼] to select "Format" and then press [SET]. - Use [▲] and [▼] to select "Format" and then press [SET]. - 5.
+Turn on the camera and press [MENU]. - Press [◄], use [▲] and [▼] to select the "♣ SETTING" tab, and then press [▶]. - Use [▲] and [▼] to select "Format" and then press [SET]. - 4.
+Use [▲] and [▼] to select "Format" and then press [SET]. - 5.
 Use [▲] and [▼] to select "Yes" and then press [SET].